 - Contribute to wildlife conservation by having your images added to charity databases

-- Develop your photography skills during a 3-day photography course
+- Develop your photography skills during a week-long photography course

 - Contribute to wildlife conservation by doing monitoring and research work, as well as reserve-focused conservation activities